cgrodriguezt/framework/SonarQube.md

 **Don't disable the rule globally**.
 Instead:

 1. Mark only the affected method with `# NOSONAR` for specific cases
+2. Or, increase the allowed complexity threshold per method in the configuration by adding the commented `"python:S3776"` block
-2. This keeps the evaluation of the rest of the code under the rule
+3. This keeps the evaluation of the rest of the code under the rule

 ```python
 def complex_method(...):  # NOSONAR